 The van der Schaar Lab’s research leadership and very latest projects will be highly visible at NeurIPS 2020 (widely considered the world’s largest AI and machine learning research conference).
-The lab will present a record 9 papers at the conference, while Mihaela van der Schaar will deliver keynotes at two workshops.
+The lab will publish a record 9 papers at the conference, while Mihaela van der Schaar will deliver keynotes at two workshops.
 Several lab members, including Mihaela, will also give a presentation on the lab’s Hide-and-seek Privacy Challenge, which was held as part of the conference’s competition track.

 Keynote at Women in Machine Learning Workshop